-As one of the premier Indianapolis plastic surgeons, Dr. Barry L. Eppley has years of experience helping patients with eyebrow and forehead concerns.
-To learn more about this procedure, please read the accompanying information below or contact Dr. Eppley today at 317-706-4444.
+Dr. Barry L. Eppley has years of experience helping patients with eyebrow and forehead concerns.
+To learn more about this procedure, please read the accompanying information below or call today.

 WOULD I BENEFIT BY A BROWLIFT?